Guest house insurance

 There are several options when it comes to B&B and guest house insurance.
 It all depends on the policy you get and what add-ons you want.
 While some of these may be included as standard with your policy, you may also want to upgrade the level of cover that’s included:

-• Guest and employee possessions cover
+Guest and employee possessions cover

-• Public liability cover
+Public liability cover

-Public liability cover protects you against claims for injury or damage to property from your guests.
+Public liability protects you against claims for injury or damage to property from your guests.
 For example, if one of your guests slipped on a wet floor and hurt themselves, this cover helps pay your legal fees and any award of compensation up to a certain limit.

-Products liability insurance is important if your guests are injured or damage their property due to a product you’ve sold them.
+This is important if your guests are injured or damage their property due to a product you’ve sold them.
 For example, if you've served them expired food, then you could be sued for damages.
 Products liability cover helps pay any legal fees and resulting compensation up to a certain limit.

 Employers' liability insurance covers you for claims of injury or illness sustained by your employees while carrying out their work.

-Business interruption insurance covers loss of revenue due to business interruption.
+This covers loss of revenue due to business interruption.
 This includes events like fire, flood or theft that mean you have to cease business while repairs or cleaning are carried out.

-Business takings cover insures your takings against theft, including the cash you might keep on the premises.
+This additional cover insures your takings against theft, including the cash you might keep on the premises.

-Buildings cover protects you against damage to the structure of your buildings, including exterior and interior walls, roofs and flooring.
+Buildings insurance protects you against damage to the structure of your buildings, including exterior and interior walls, roofs and flooring.
 It covers all the permanent fixtures and fittings of your B&B and any outbuildings against events like fire, flood, theft and vandalism.

 What affects the cost of guest house insurance?